One of the habits of cats, is that they often tend to sleep while curled into a ball of fluffy fur, with the tail tucked underneath.

 There are many reasons why your cat may want to sleep with you at night, for example, it may be warmer.

 A cozy, warm bed is comfortable and inviting to a cat.
 When a cat sleeps with you, this offers the cat added security.
 Your cat can smell your scent, and they want to bond with you.
-Your other cats may have different ways they connect.
+Your other cats may have a different sleeping position.

 How Much Do Cats Sleep?

 Cats are naturally crepuscular meaning that cats are most active during dawn and dusk.
 When you arise in the morning, your cat is ready to go to sleep.
-Cats sleep a lot!
+Cats do nap a lot!
 It is not unusual for a cat to sleep twelve to eighteen hours every day.

-Never think that your cat is lazy because they sleep a lot.
+Never think that your cat is lazy because they nap a lot.
 They are far from lazy.

 Boredom in a cat’s life can account for the need to sleep more, so try setting a time for playing more with your cat.

 Cats can suffer from depression, causing increased sleep.
-The signs are wanting to sleep more, lack of activity, lack of appetite.
+The signs are, the cat sleeps more, lack of activity, lack of appetite.
 However, these signs can point to an illness.
 Perhaps it is time to speak with your veterinarian.

 Why Do Cats Like to Touch You When They Sleep?